Dartvauder/NeuroSandboxWebUI/README.md

 * English | [Русский](/README_RU.md)
 ## Description:

-Simple and easy interface for chatting with LLM using text or voice input.
-TTS functions are available here for voice output with a choice of language and voice sample.
+Simple and easy interface for chatting with LLM using text or voice input and also for generating images.
+TTS and Whisper functions are available here for voice input or output with a choice of language and voice sample.
 The goal of the project - to create the easiest possible application for beginners in the topic of neural networks.

 |![Image1](https://github.com/Dartvauder/NeuroChatWebUI/assets/140557322/98e185c1-6011-434c-af9f-885d1c5ded48) |
 |:---:|